otomn/FunctionalProgrammingJS/README.md

 ```javascript
 sub(2, 1) // prints 1
 ```
-But you can also create function template with it:
+But you can also create partial functions with it:
 ```javascript
 let subFrom1 = sub(1) // create a new function that subtracts any number from 1
 subFrom1(1) // prints 0